- Written by Dr.Mehmet Demircioglu

 When can clippers be used after surgery?

-The problem is not only the cutting.
+The concern is not only the cutting.
 Clippers vibrate.
 They can press on the skin.
 They can drag across small healing points.
 A barber may make repeated passes without realizing how recently surgery was done.

 Guard length matters.
 A longer guard is safer than a very close cut in the early period.
 A zero guard, skin fade, or blade shave is much more aggressive and should not be treated like a normal trim.